2nd January 2015

-Turkey with all the trimmings, one more sherry and hours with the in-laws: no wonder one in five (18%) of us are expected to fall asleep on the sofa on Christmas day.
+Turkey with all the trimmings, one more sherry and hours with the in-laws: no wonder one in five (18%) of us were expected to fall asleep on the sofa on Christmas day.

 Ryan and Jonathan were commissioned by Virgin Media to help develop the 3D printed wristband which uses a pulse-oximeter to sense if the wearer is asleep or awake and then mimics the users’ TiVo remote control to pause, record or resume a show appropriately.